Part 1 | Part 2 | Examples

 British actor Crauford Kent starred as the title character Angus Blake in the 10-part The Ace of Scotland Yard (1929).
 Serials featuring a black-clad, phantom crime fighter debuted with Columbia's 15-part The Shadow (1940).

 The Lone Ranger Serials and TV Show, and the James Brothers:

-Note that Clayton Moore and Jay Silverheels ("Return with us now to those thrilling days of yesteryear") would make their feature film debuts as the Lone Ranger and his faithful companion Tonto in The Lone Ranger (1956) after appearing on ABC-TV's hit show The Lone Ranger first broadcast in the late 1940s (and remaining in primetime from 1949-1957).
+Note that Clayton Moore and Jay Silverheels ("Return with us now to those thrilling days of yesteryear") would make their feature film debuts as the Lone Ranger and his faithful companion Tonto in the Warnercolor The Lone Ranger (1956) after appearing on ABC-TV's hit show The Lone Ranger first broadcast in the late 1940s (and remaining in primetime from 1949-1957).
 The second Technicolor theatrical feature based on the popular TV series of the same name was the sequel The Lone Ranger and the Lost City of Gold (1958).
-The full-length (70 minute), black and white adventure film, Legend of the Lone Ranger (1952) (aka The Origin of the Lone Ranger) was compiled from segments of the TV series.
+The full-length (70 minute), black and white adventure film, Legend of the Lone Ranger (1952) (aka The Origin of the Lone Ranger) was put together with three segments of the TV series.
 It was a compilation film - a combination of the first three TV episodes from Sept 1949 (Enter the Lone Ranger, The Lone Ranger Fights On and The Lone Ranger's Triumph).

 Jesse James (and brother Frank) were also the subject of serials in the 13-episode The Adventures of Frank and Jesse James (1948), with Steve Darrell and Clayton Moore as the legendary outlaw brothers.